Prepare for Windows 11

 Cloud-based solutions

-• If you use Windows Update for Business policies, you'll need to use the Target Version capability (either through policy or the Windows Update for Business deployment service) rather than using feature update deferrals alone to upgrade from Windows 10 to Windows 11.
-Feature update deferrals are great for moving to newer versions of your current product (for example, Windows 10, version 20H2 to 21H1), but won't automatically move devices between products (Windows 10 to Windows 11).
+• If you use Windows Update for Business policies, you need to use the Target Version capability.
+This option is either through policy or Windows Autopatch.
+You need to use this option instead of only using feature update deferrals to upgrade from Windows 10 to Windows 11.
+Feature update deferrals are great for moving to newer versions of your current product.
+For example, Windows 10, version 21H2 to version 22H2.
+They don't automatically move devices between products, for example Windows 10 to Windows 11.

-• If you use Microsoft Intune and have a Microsoft 365 E3 license, you'll be able to use the feature update deployments page to select Windows 11, version 21H2 and upgrade Windows 10 devices to Windows 11.
+• If you use Microsoft Intune and have a Microsoft 365 E3 license, use the feature update deployments page to select the latest version of Windows 11 and upgrade Windows 10 devices to Windows 11.
 You can also continue using the same update experience controls to manage Windows 10 and Windows 11 on the Update Rings page in Intune.
-If you aren’t ready to move to Windows 11, keep the feature update version set at the version you're currently on.
+If you aren't ready to move to Windows 11, keep the feature update version set at the version you're currently on.
 When you're ready to start upgrading devices, change the feature update deployment setting to specify Windows 11.

-• In Group Policy, Select target Feature Update version has two entry fields after taking the 9/1/2021 optional update (KB5005101) or a later update: Product Version and Target Version.
+• In group policy, Select target Feature Update version has two entry fields: Product Version and Target Version.

 • The product field must specify Windows 11 in order for devices to upgrade to Windows 11.
-If only the target version field is configured, the device will be offered matching versions of the same product.
+If only the target version field is configured, the service offers the device matching versions of the same product.

-• Quality update deferrals will continue to work the same across both Windows 10 and Windows 11, which is true regardless of which management tool you use to configure Windows Update for Business policies.
+• Quality update deferrals continue to work the same across both Windows 10 and Windows 11.
+This behavior is true regardless of which management tool you use to configure Windows Update for Business policies.

 Note

-Endpoints managed by Windows Update for Business will not automatically upgrade to Windows 11 unless an administrator explicitly configures a Target Version using the TargetReleaseVersion setting using a Windows CSP, a feature update profile in Intune, or the Select target Feature Update version setting in a group policy.
+Endpoints managed by Windows Update for Business don't automatically upgrade to Windows 11 unless an administrator explicitly configures a Target Version using the TargetReleaseVersion setting using a Windows CSP, a feature update profile in Intune, or the Select target Feature Update version setting group policy.

 Cloud-based management

-If you aren’t already taking advantage of cloud-based management capabilities, like those available in the Microsoft Intune family of products, it's worth considering.
-In addition to consolidating device management and endpoint security into a single platform, Microsoft Intune can better support the diverse bring-your-own-device (BYOD) ecosystem that is increasingly the norm with hybrid work scenarios.
-It can also enable you to track your progress against compliance and business objectives while protecting user privacy.
+The cloud-based management capabilities of the Microsoft Intune family of products help consolidate device management and endpoint security into a single platform.
+Microsoft Intune also supports the diverse bring-your-own-device (BYOD) ecosystem that's common with hybrid work scenarios.
+It can also enable you to track your progress against compliance and business objectives while protecting user data.

 The following are some common use cases and the corresponding Microsoft Intune capabilities that support them:

-• Provision and pre-configure new Windows 11 devices: Windows Autopilot enables you to deploy new Windows 11 devices in a “business-ready” state that includes your desired applications, settings, and policies.
+• Provision and pre-configure new Windows 11 devices: Windows Autopilot enables you to deploy new Windows 11 devices in a business-ready state that includes your desired applications, settings, and policies.
 It can also be used to change the edition of Windows.
 For example, you can upgrade from Professional to Enterprise edition and gain the use of advanced features.
-The Windows Autopilot diagnostics page is a new feature that is available when you use in Windows Autopilot to deploy Windows 11.

-• Streamline device management for frontline, remote, and onsite workers: Introduced with Windows 10, cloud configuration is a standard, easy-to-manage, device configuration that is cloud-optimized for users with specific workflow needs.
-It can be deployed to devices running the Pro, Enterprise, and Education editions of Windows 11 by using Microsoft Intune.
+• Streamline device management for frontline, remote, and onsite workers: Cloud configuration is a standard, easy-to-manage, device configuration that is cloud-optimized for users with specific workflow needs.
+You can use Microsoft Intune to deploy it to devices running the Pro, Enterprise, and Education editions of Windows 11.

-If you're exclusively using an on-premises device management solution (for example, Configuration Manager), you can still use the cloud management gateway, enable tenant attach, or enable co-management with Microsoft Intune.
+If you're exclusively using an on-premises device management solution like Configuration Manager, you can still use the cloud management gateway, enable tenant attach, or enable co-management with Microsoft Intune.
 These solutions can make it easier to keep devices secure and up-to-date.

 Review servicing approach and policies

-Every organization will transition to Windows 11 at its own pace.
+Every organization transitions to Windows 11 at its own pace.
 Microsoft is committed to supporting you through your migration to Windows 11, whether you're a fast adopter or will make the transition over the coming months or years.

-When you think of operating system updates as an ongoing process, you'll automatically improve your ability to deploy updates.
-This approach enables you to stay current with less effort, and less impact on productivity.
+When you think of OS updates as an ongoing process, you improve your ability to deploy updates.
+This approach enables you to stay current with less effort, and less effect on productivity.
 To begin, think about how you roll out Windows feature updates today: which devices, and at what pace.

 Next, craft a deployment plan for Windows 11 that includes deployment groups, rings, users, or devices.
-There are no absolute rules for exactly how many rings to have for your deployments, but a common structure is:
+There are no absolute rules for exactly how many rings to have for your deployments, but the following example is a common structure:

 • Preview (first or canary): Planning and development